 The Australian Unity Low Rate Visa Credit Card has a 9.9% p.a. interest rate for purchases, which is around 10 percentage points lower than the average standard credit card interest rate in Australia according to Reserve Bank of Australia (RBA) data.
 Its $59 p.a. annual fee is also competitive with other low rate credit cards.

 Benefits of getting an Australian Unity credit card

-The Australian Unity Low Rate Visa offers tap-and-go payments, with no need to enter a PIN if your purchase is under $100.
-If you have a smartphone with Apple Pay, Google Pay or Samsung Pay functionality, you can also add this card to your app and then pay straight from your device.
+You can tap to pay with an Australian Unity Low Rate Visa Credit Card and won't need to enter a PIN if your purchase is under $100.
+If you have Apple Pay, Google Pay or Samsung Pay, you can also add this card and shop straight from your mobile phone or device.

 How to apply for an Australian Unity credit card

 You can apply for an Australian Unity credit card online in around 5-10 minutes.
 Before you get started, make sure you meet the eligibility requirements and have all the relevant documents and details on hand.

 - Australian residency status.
 You can apply for an Australian Unity credit card if you're a citizen or permanent resident of Australia and currently live in Australia.

 - Age.
 To apply for a credit card in Australia, you must be at least 18 years of age.